If the outdoor industry doesn't embrace hunters and anglers as political allies in conservation battles, we all lose

 Want to know what domestic bliss looks like?
 A rundown cabin with no electricity on the edge of rain-soaked Alaskan wilderness.

 For years, outdoorsman and hunter Steven Rinella dreamed of felling a Dall sheep, North America's most difficult game animal.
-After seeing his friends come home with horns of their own, he went all...
+After seeing his friends come home with horns of their own, in this excerpt from his new book, Meat Eater: Adventures of an American Hunter, he went all in and booked a trip to the Alaska Range.

-Outside writers share their thoughts on fatherhood and the great outdoors.
+Outside's best writers share their thoughts on fatherhood and nature-bonding with Dad.

 What do the world's most rejuvenating island escapes have in common?
 Empty sand, lonely surf, and new adventures of the strangest kind.